sprintcube/docker-compose-lamp/README.md

 - phpMyAdmin
 - Redis

 As of now, we have several different PHP versions.
-Use appropriate php version as needed:
+Use the appropriate php version as needed:

 - 5.4.x
 - 5.6.x